igloughlen/frankenstarkers/README.md

 #FRANKENSTARKERS#

-Created by students at **Seattle Central Creative Academy** Based on **Starkers** *by Veiwport Industries, Ltd.* and **Bootstrap 3** *by Twitter, Inc.*
+Created by students at **Seattle Central Creative Academy**.
+Based on **Starkers** *by Veiwport Industries, Ltd.* and **Bootstrap 3** *by Twitter, Inc.*

-FrankenStarkers is a blank starter theme with an integrated modern responsive framework.
-Ideal for wireframing, prototyping and learning to create WordPress themes.
+FrankenStarkers is a blank starter theme with an integrated, modern, responsive framework.
+Ideal for wireframing, prototyping, and learning to create WordPress themes.

 Ivan Loughlen
 www.ivanloughlen.com